1Mike3/S2_BSYS_A3_sharedMemory/README.md

 ## Programming notes
 * create ringbuffer should be changed to initalize ringbuffer as it is kinda useless now after the changes

+## Known Bugs
+* The sender has to be started befre the receiver, i tried to implement this the other way around too but it didn't work
+* the sending, receiving and diff part worked just as in the assignment description